sprnva/docs/app/views/update/v1.x/migration.md

 	]
 ];
 ```
-- This is where we add a migration file in our local repository `dabase/migrations/`
-- `{{ varName }}` will be automatically replaced by the migration file name you enter in the input befor you click the make button.
+- `{{ varName }}` will be automatically replaced by the migration file name you enter in the input before you click the make button.
-- `dabase/migrations/` the directory which our migration files will be stored.
+- The `dabase/migrations/` is the directory which our migration files will be stored.
+This is we called our local repository.

-the migration file accepts:
+The migration file accepts:
 1. **mode**: "NEW", "DROP", "CHANGE", "RENAMETABLE"
 2. **table**: the target table
 3. **primary_key**: the primary key of the table